letsfae/Fae-Backend/docs_us_en/protocol_maps.md

 Paging data should be returned to the response header.

+interaction_radius:

+- duration is the active time of the pin.
+Nothing showed in the map when over the active time, but can be looked up from the mapboard.
+The back end team can implement it by `in_duration` of the get map.
+- interaction_radius, only the user in the range can join the interaction of the pin.
+The defination of the interaction is: like, commnet, vote, reply.

 ## update the current coordination of the user itself :white_check_mark:

 `POST /map/user`